pingcap/tidb/docs/design/2018-07-19-row-format.md

 * not-null column ID array

-    If there are too many columns, each column ID takes 4 bytes, otherwise the column ID takes 1 byte.
+    If the row is big, each column ID takes 4 bytes, otherwise the column ID takes 1 byte.
 The IDs array is sorted in an ascending order.

 * null column ID array

-    This array lists the IDs of all the columns with value `null`.
+    This array stores the IDs of all the columns with value `null`.
 The IDs array is sorted in an ascending order.

 * offset array